Central Bank Digital Currency with Collateral-constrained Banks: Revisiting the equivalence of payment systems

-In this section, we use our model in a static study comparing two equilibria with and without CBDC and revisiting the result in the literature regarding the equivalence of payment instruments.
+In this section, we compare equilibria with and without CBDC, revisiting the result in the literature regarding the equivalence of payment systems.

 Existing works by \textcite{Brunnermeier2019} and \textcite{Niepelt2022} suggest a compensation mechanism where the households' shift from deposits to CBDC can be offset by central bank lending to banks.
-We build upon these insights by incorporating a collateral constraint for central bank lending to banks, as specified in equation (\ref{cc}) from the bank's problem.
-We assume perfect substitutability of CBDC and deposits in the household's real balances, such that effective real balances are a weighted sum of the two instruments:

-where $\lambda_t \geq 0$ represents the liquidity benefits of CBDC relative to deposits.\footnote{See Appendix \ref{equiv2} for the equivalence study in the case of CBDC and deposits as imperfect substitutes.} The assumption that an interest-bearing CBDC and deposits are close substitutes is common in the literature [see, e.g., \textcite{Andolfatto2021} and \textcite{Whited2023}] and is consistent with the CBDC experiments central banks are currently running.
+We build on these insights by incorporating a collateral constraint for central bank lending, as specified in equation (\ref{cc}) from the bank's problem.
+We assume perfect substitutability between CBDC and deposits, such that effective real balances, $z_{t+1}$, are a weighted sum of the two payment instruments:\footnote{ The assumption that an interest-bearing CBDC and deposits are close substitutes is common in the literature [see, e.g., \textcite{Andolfatto2021} and \textcite{Whited2023}].
+See Appendix \ref{equiv2} for the equivalence analysis in the case of CBDC and deposits as imperfect substitutes. }

+where $\lambda \geq 0$ represents the benefits of CBDC relative to deposits.
+Besides reflecting the liquidity benefits or ease of use of CBDC, $\lambda$ can also capture factors such as privacy considerations and payment security.

 The following proposition is formally proved in Appendix \ref{sec:app:eqprof}.\\